Gonsalo Garcia

 Gonsalo Garcia, O.F.M.
 (Gonçalo Garcia; 1556 – 5 February 1597) was a lay brother of the Franciscans from Portuguese Bombay and Bassein in early modern India.
-He died at the hands of the 16th-century Tokugawa Shogunate of Japan and was canonised along with his companions, the 26 Martyrs of Japan.
+He died at the hands of Toyotomi Hideyoshi and was canonised along with his companions, the 26 Martyrs of Japan.

 Historical background

 Bassein (Vasai) is about 30 miles north of Bombay.
 The Portuguese began their presence on the western coast of India with the arrival in 1498 of Vasco da Gama at the harbour of Calicut (Kozhikode).
 John III of Portugal appointed Nuno da Cunha as the Governor of Goa.
 Under his leadership, the Portuguese started attempts to conquer Diu from the sultan of Guzerat.
 Taking Bassein was part of this effort.

 After a series of conflicts, Da Cunha took control of the town with the Treaty of Bassein in December 1534.
 Construction of the Fort of St Sebastian commenced in 1536.
 The area was prized for its timber for shipbuilding.
 Its fertility and position, together with its healthy climate, made it a commercial centre of some importance, and the home of many Portuguese noblemen. and took on characteristics of a European city.

 The prosperity of Bassein increased such that it was considered among the richest cities among the Portuguese colonies in the world at that time.
 It became the capital of the Portuguese Province of the North of India; Goa being the capital of Portuguese Province of South.
 The Portuguese ruled the area for over 200 years.